amit1235813/Finance-Claimer/readme.txt

+Chapter 4 - Create an Express server to listen on a Product
+1. Install Express
+2. Import or require Express
+3. Listen on a port
+4. Send back a response to test

 Chapter 3 - Creating Schema for User Collection.
 Using Schema Types.
 Using Schema Type Options which are functions known as validators.
 1. Created User Schema
 2. Used SchemaTypes of String and Number